-This friendly little corner resting cafe on Johnston Street has all the ingredients of a stellar cafe, their coffee is always on point, a delicious menu, and an all-star team always making you feel right at home.
-The light-filled space of Terror Twighlight is always brimming with hungry punters sitting down to brunch options with a cup of coffee in tow.
+This friendly little corner resting cafe on Johnston Street has all the ingredients of a stellar cafe, their coffee is always on point, a delicious menu, and an all-star team always makes you feel right at home.
+The light-filled space of Terror Twilight is considered one of Melbourne's best cafes for good reason, and it's always brimming with hungry punters sitting down to brunch options with a cup of coffee in tow.

 Head to Errol Street for one of Melbourne’s most loved and lauded cafes, Auction Rooms.
 The coffee is as good as it gets, and the menu features a range of breakfast favourites from chorizo scrambled eggs to black rice pudding which they sling out to the busy weekend crowds.